AnuragSChatterjee/NUS-EE4211-Data-Science-For-The-Internet-Of-Things-IoT/README.md

 # EE4211-Data-Science-For-The-Internet-Of-Things-IoT-
 A data science module on IoT that I took while as a year 4 undergraduate at the National University Of Singapore (NUS).
-All the homeworks, assignments and projects are a part of this module.
+Key topics include Support Vector Machines, Decision Trees, Linear Regression, Logistic Regression, Naive Bayes, Neural Networks & IoT Systems, and a final Data Science Project to forecast data gathered from an actual IoT system in Singapore from 2018-2022.